 On their website, they have an interactive tool that allows you to not only estimate your price for email but also your potential ROI when you switch to Klaviyo.

 For that same amount in Klaviyo, you get:

 - 55,001 – 60,000 subscribers (equivalent to Marketing Contacts when it comes to Email)

 - 10X contacts sending limit (600,000 emails/month)

-We still get a lot of questions about Klaviyo pricing, so I decided to break it down into a specific article and compare some parts of it to other services.
+We still get a lot of questions about Klaviyo pricing.
+That’s why we decided to break it down into a specific article and compare some parts of it to other services.
 Read it here to learn more.

-As stated at the beginning, we had to compare a tier of HubSpot that had at least the emailing capabilities of Klaviyo, and for that, you’d need to get the Marketing Hub package at the Professional tier to start having automation useful in real-life.
+As stated at the beginning, we had to compare a tier of HubSpot that had at least the emailing capabilities of Klaviyo.
+So, you’d need to get the Marketing Hub package at the Professional tier to start having automation useful in real-life.

 For this, you get an Email Marketing functionality comparable to Klaviyo’s limited to: